kuscar/makefile-error/README.md

 ## Solution
 There are two (known) possible errors:
-   - error: only timeout => remove "--ignore-trailing-space" from Makefile or copy contents of Makefili/simple
+   - error timeout => remove "--ignore-trailing-space" from Makefile or copy contents of Makefili/simple/
-   - error: timeout and illegal character N => copy contents of Makefili/advanced
+   - error timeout and illegal character N => copy contents of Makefili/advanced/